Tuesday, 22 April 2014

 Rumor: Natural dreads are those that are made by neglect.

-Fact: There are two types of natural dreadlocks.
-Those that are required by religion to be natural, and natural for you or I, which means non-chemically processed dreads.
 If you are rastafarian or in some sects of middle eastern religions you are required to not interfere with the growth of your dreads.
 You have probably not seen many truly natural dreads as most of these religions also require that no one, not even your spouse in some cases, see your dreads.
 These truly natural dreads can be washed but they can not be cut trimmed or ripped in any way and no combing or products can be used to maintain them.

 The second type of natural are those dreads that came to be without the use of any chemical proccesses.
 You can wash them, cut them, comb them, rip them, tie them and wax them as you like but they are started and grow naturally without any chemical dread perms or synthetic additions.
 This is what is commonly thought of as natural and what we reffer to throughout the site.
 All methods listed in our methods section are natural methods except for the dread perm.
 We belive that dreads should be natural and only natural products and methods should be used to care for them.
 For a list of natural dread products see our Products and Accessories section.